ricardoGonzf/OS.js-Auto-Install/README.md

 - Enjoy!

 ### Notes:
-You will need to have installed node.js and npm
+You will need to have installed node.js, npm and git